-The good news is that Cricket offers two Unlimited plans with nationwide 5G access* to meet the recommended speeds:
+The good news is that Cricket offers two unlimited plans with nationwide 5G access* to meet the recommended 1.5 Mbps speeds:

 - Unlimited Cricket More: Premium data that won't slow based on your usage.
-Video streaming is limited to max 1.5 Mbps (SD quality).
+Video streaming is limited to max speeds of 1.5 to 2 Mbps (SD quality).

-- Unlimited Cricket Core: High-speed data.
-Video streaming is limited to max 1.5 Mbps (SD quality).
+- Unlimited Cricket Core: For all data usage, Cricket may temporarily slow speeds if the network is busy.
+Video streaming is limited to max speed of 1.5 to 2 Mbps (SD quality).

 How much data does streaming video use